0xbenb/trading/README.md

 # trading

-This project is a top 100 trading strategy starting only with binance deployed onto a Ubuntu 20.04.5 server.
+This project is a top 100 trading strategy on binance.
+It is deployed onto a Ubuntu 20.04.5 server.

 ## Project setup / config